DylanKojiCheslin/linearSystemSolver/README.md

 return a description of the systems solution (or lack of one)

+_initializePivot
-1. the left most non-zero column is the _pivotColumn
+1. the left most non-zero column is the pivot column
-2. the top row/column postion of the _pivotColumn is the _pivot
+2. the top row position of the pivot column is the pivot row

 foreach row:
 a. _largestAbsoluteMovedToTopOfColumn on the _pivotColumn - largest to top
 b. _zeroAllRowsUnderThePevot() - row replacement operations to "zero" all entry under the pivot